Leia o texto para responder às questões de 11 a 16 . People who have never outgrown an aversion to broccoli, or an addiction to potato chip...

 (Amy Norton. www.usnews.com, 14.06.2022.
 Adaptado.)

-SANTA CASA 2023: In the excerpt from the second paragraph “People often don’t know why they struggle”, the underlined word expresses
+SANTA CASA 2023: In the excerpt from the first paragraph “Those whose genes made them sensitive”, the underlined word refers to

 QUESTÃO DISPONÍVEL EM: